genestack/user-guide/source/doc-odm-user-guide/quickstart_user.rst

 are present in your results.

-To access more details about a study and to explore it further click the name of the study which will launch the Metainfo Editor in a new tab.
+To access more details about a study and to explore it further click the name of the study which will launch the Metadata Editor in a new tab.

 Metadata Editor